Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Introduction and main results

-We note in passing that for $n=2$ a normal matrix realisation exists \cite{AMP} for a non-Hermitian $\beta$-ensemble, which is trivially also tridiagonal.
-Because of normality the eigenvectors decouple, and it agrees with the Ginibre ensembles for $\beta=2$.
-This ensemble was used to formulate a surmise for the local nearest-neighbour spacing distribution.
-Although it is known not to be a good approximation to the limiting spacing distribution in the Ginibre ensemble \cite{GHS}, it turns out to be a good approximation close to the Poisson distribution at $\beta=0$, for $\beta=0-0.5$.
-This contrasts with the Wigner surmise for Hermitian random matrices, which is an excellent approximation for $\beta=1,2,4$, but not close to $\beta=0$.

 In this work, we introduce an ensemble of general complex tridiagonal matrices.
-We will show that it shares all the attractive features and several open questions of the first ensemble \cite{mezzadri taylor} that we just described.
-It turns out that the spectral density of the general ensemble is much more stable with respect to an expansion in large matrix size {\it and} large $\beta$.
-In that limit the spectral density of the general and symmetric ensemble agree.
-The previously introduced ensemble \cite{mezzadri taylor} is less stable in this limit, and we will show that to leading order the spectral density becomes a Dirac delta at the origin.
+We will show that it shares many of the attractive features and several open questions of the first ensemble~\cite{mezzadri-taylor} that we just described.
+It turns out that the spectral density of the general ensemble is much more stable with respect to an expansion in large matrix size and large $\beta$.
+In that limit the global spectral density of the general and symmetric ensemble agree.
+The previously introduced ensemble \cite{mezzadri-taylor} is less stable in this limit, and we will show that to leading order the spectral density becomes a Dirac delta at the origin.
 In the more general ensemble, the spectral density is absolutely continuous and very simple, depending on the logarithm of the modulus of the eigenvalue plus a constant.
 This limiting law seems to be a novel feature for non-Hermitian random matrix ensembles.
+In the numerical study of the local nearest-neighbour (NN) spacing distribution, we observe that the general tridiagonal model shares the statistics with a two-dimensional (2D) Poisson point process of independent particles.
+Moreover, it turns out that the local statistics are independent of $\beta$.
+For the complex non-symmetric tridiagonal ensemble, we find a $\beta$-dependence of the NN distribution which deviates from 2D Poissonian statistics.
+We currently do not have an understanding of this difference.